 The unique look and feel of the project is achieved through a low-tech, analogue approach to production.
 We worked hard to use exclusively 'in camera' special effects in lieu of CGI or other digital effects.

-In spring 2016 the first episode of 'The Love That Would Not Die' premiered at George R.R.
+Both episodes premiered at George R.R.
 Martin's Jean Cocteau Cinema to packed houses and has been held over multiple times.
 We have since had multiple sold out screenings at Albuquerque's Tannex space, and Portland's The Steep and Thorny Way to Heaven, and look forward to screening near you!